-The reason for this page, was I witnessed this accident, when I was just 11.
-The aircraft flew over our school, clearly in trouble and then in the distance a dark mushroom cloud emerged.
-It had crashed on Cow Close Farm, where my Uncle lived.
-Most recently, Fiona reminded about this article and thought it prudent to publish it.
+The reason for adding this page, is that I witnessed this accident, when I was just 11.
+The aircraft flew over our school, clearly in trouble and later in the distance a dark mushroom cloud emerged.
+It had crashed on Cow Close Farm, where my uncle and his family lived.
+Most recently, Fiona Eayrs reminded about this article and thought it prudent to publish it.

 The story of XM604 incident was published by the Leicester Mercury on 30 Jan 2018.
 Article by Alan Thompson